Financial Toxicity (Financial Distress) and Cancer Treatment (PDQ®)–Patient Version

 - How the cancer and its treatment affect your ability to work.

-- Whether you have health and disability insurance (insurance that pays some of a person’s income when they are disabled and cannot work) and what they cover.
+- Whether you have health and disability insurance and what they cover.

 You and your family may have the following problems because of your cancer diagnosis:

 - Less income and assets.